TTCGlob/TTCBDD/README.md

   * Adds a query string to the request.
   * Support depends on the REST API implementation.
   * See documentation for [json-server](https://github.com/typicode/json-server)
-* `Select(<int/string> parameter)`
+* `Traverse(<int/string> parameter)`
   * Allows the traversal of the JSON object before deserializing.
-  * In instances where there is JSON where you only want to deserialize some part of it as your given object, passing the object parameters and/or array indices to Select will cause RestCall to traverse the response before deserializing.
+  * In instances where there is JSON where you only want to deserialize some part of it as your given object, passing the object parameters and/or array indices to Traverse will cause RestCall to traverse the response before deserializing.
-  * Repeated calls to `Select()` add the parameters to a list which is accessed in the order submitted.
+  * Repeated calls to `Traverse()` add the parameters to a list which is accessed in the order submitted.
   * Example where you only want the one element in the `"results"` array:
     ```JSON
     {